 To give lemon flavour to food and food flavouring:

-- leaves and flowers used in savory dishes and to make a food dressing
+- leaves and flowers are used in savoury dishes and to make a food dressing

-- add leaves toward end of cooking as cooking reduces flavour
+- add leaves toward the end of cooking as cooking reduces flavour

 - harder, older leaves used for food preparation